31clip/Proposal-Community-Contribution/Tech.md

 ### The Selection Jury: Gandalf, El Clip, JOETOM
 We did a selection and let the community vote.
 The current list has been approved by the community.
+If approved, El Clip will act as escrow to distribute the funds to the selected members.